 Personally, I think 3 hours is kind of short and more importantly, it doesn’t really fit into most people’s lives.
 So, for this reason, I suggest individuals attempt to separate workouts by a minimum of 6 hours.

 If you think about this minimum recommendation you could finish your first workout at 0700 each day and then hit your second workout at lunch (1300) and be good to go.
 However, more rest tends to be better, so I’d say if you can wait to hit that strength & conditioning session after work (1600+) then there is a good chance that the workouts won’t interfere with each other at all.

-In a study by Robineau et al. it was noted that coaches should avoid scheduling training sessions with less that 6-hours of recovery in between.
-This study did note a difference (benefit) between the 6-hr and 24-hr recovery groups, with the 24-hr group showing greater improvements, however, the data suggests that this increase is trivial to small and no real significant changes were observed.
+In a study by Robineau et al. it was noted that coaches should avoid scheduling training sessions with less than 6-hours of recovery in between.
+This study did note a difference (benefit) between the 6-hr and 24-hr recovery groups, with the 24-hr group showing greater improvements, however, the data suggest that this increase is trivial to small and no real significant changes were observed.

 So it seems like that 6+ hour mark is a pretty solid number to shoot for if you are going to be performing multiple workouts each day.